chinelo-obitube/Fincra-assessment/README.md

-A sipmple project deployed using Kong Admin API and Konga Dashboard.
+A simple project deployed using Kong Admin API and Konga Dashboard.